-Truffles are underground fungi (hypogeous) belonging to Ascomycota division, divided into several species and gathered according to their category and family.
-The most important truffle belongs to Tuber category.
-Truffles have not to be got confused with tubers, which are particular shapes of stem, like potato.
+Truffles are an underground fungi (hypogeous) belonging to the Ascomycota division, divided into several species and gathered according to their category and family.
+The most important truffle belongs to the Tuber category.
+Truffles are not to be confused with tubers, which have a particular shape of stem, like a potato.
 Truffle defines both the general fungus and its fruitbody (sporocarp), which is what is hunted and sold.
-The outer part of fruitbody is called peridium, a thin peel, which can be either smooth or rough, according to species.
-Colour can vary as well from ocher to light pink and even very dark brown, almost black, according to both species and ripening.
+The outer part of the fruitbody is called peridium, a thin peel, which can be either smooth or rough, according to species.
+Colour can vary as well from ocher to light pink and even very dark brown, almost black, according to both species as well as ripening.
 The inner part, less solid than peridium, is called gleba and characterizes each kind in detail.
 As a matter of fact, it has different winding veinings, resulting from the filaments of mycelium, which diversify according to the type and colour.

 Inside the gleba veinings define alveoli, where cellular structures called asci are embedded.
 Asci contain spores, which create new mycelia by germinating.
-New micelia can touch other root tips then.
+New micelia can touch other root tips.
 Truffles, like other fungi, are chlorophyll-free, so they cannot produce the organic substance for their development by themselves.
 Generally, truffles take the necessary organic substance from trees and establish mutual symbiosis with them.
 In fact, both of them gain advantages from such relation.
-Symbiosis take place within roots by means of hyphae, long cellular filaments making up the mycelium, namely the vegetative part of fungi.
-Hyphae intertwine with end tree radicles and weave into the first cell layers of roots creating a crisscross framework.
-From Mycohrriza many hyphae expand so that fungus can search more terrain and absorb nutrients.
-Fungus absorbs organic substances produced by plant, while the plant absorbs water and mineral salts more easily through the thick filament net.
+Symbiosis takes place within roots by means of hyphae, long cellular filaments making up the mycelium, namely the vegetative part of the fungi.
+Hyphae intertwine with tree radicles and weave into the first cell layers of roots creating a crisscross framework.
+From Mycohrriza many hyphae expand so that the fungus can search for more terrain and absorb nutrients.
+The fungus absorbs organic substances produced by the plant, while the plant absorbs water and mineral salts more easily through the thick filament net.
 Truffle develops underground all through its life cycle and depth varies from 5 to 30 cm and more.
 Truffle reproduces by means of spores, which create mycelium.
 Mycelium micorrizes in turn other plant’s roots.
-From mycelium a fruitbody can develop, if particular climate and terrain conditions occur, and cycle is completed.
+From mycelium a fruitbody can develop, if particular climate and terrain conditions occur, the cycle is completed.
 Filament net of mycelium is not easily distinguishable.
-As a matter of fact, fruitbody is often isolated.
+As a matter of fact, the fruitbody is often isolated.
 Truffles shape is generally spherical, more or less irregular, and size can vary from hazelnut to fist size, according to species, with several exceptions.
-Size depends on climate and kind of terrain, where truffle develops.
-(From the manual “Regione Piemonte per sostenere l’esame abilitazione alla ricerca del tartufo” –Regione Piemonte to undergo the qualifying examination for truffle hunting- www.regione.piemonte.it).
+Size depends on the climate and the kind of terrain, where truffle develops.
+(From the manual “Regione Piemonte per sostenere l’esame abilitazione alla ricerca del tartufo” –Regione Piemonte undergo the qualifying examination for truffle hunting- www.regione.piemonte.it).

 MIDDLE AGES AND RENAISSANCE